Libertree/libertree/INSTALLATION.md

     % bundle install
     % ./migrate.sh

+It is recommended to ensure the created database is encoded with UTF-8.
+This can be checked with:

+    % psql -l | grep libertree

+If this shows an encoding other than what is desired, confirm the language and locale settings of the shell/environment, or explicitly specify the encoding when creating the database, like this:

+    % createdb -U postgres -O libertree -E UTF8 --lc-collate=en_GB.UTF-8 --lc-ctype=en_GB.UTF-8 -T template0 libertree_production

 ### First member invitation

 The Libertree software currently requires a valid invitation code to sign up.